In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

-Finding SystemOut.log
+1. Finding WebSphere SystemOut.log

-If you are working on the existing environment and if an administrator has redirected SystemOut.log to some other location then it would be challenging to find it.
+If you are working on the existing environment and if an administrator has redirected SystemOut.log to some other location, then it would be challenging to find it.

-#find / -name SystemOut.log
+find / -name SystemOut.log

-Tips: if you have multiple file systems then it may take time to search.
+Tips: if you have multiple file systems, then it may take time to search.
 So best would be to replace / with the actual file system where you think the log would be.
-Let’s say you believe log is in /opt file system so you can do this.
+Let’s say you believe log is in /opt file system, so you can do this.

-#find /opt –name SystemOut.log
+find /opt –name SystemOut.log

-Know which process is holding a specific port number
+2. Know which process is holding a specific port number

-If there is a situation to find out which process is holding port number then here is how you can know.
+You will often have to deal with port conflict issues, especially in the shared environment.
+If there is a situation to find out which process is holding the port number, here is how you can know.

-#netstat –anlp | grep 443
+netstat –anlp | grep 443

 [root@Chandan ~]# netstat -anlp | grep 443

-tcp 0 0 0.0.0.0:443 0.0.0.0:* LISTEN 20924/nginx
+tcp 0 0 0.0.0.0:443 LISTEN 20924/nginx

 [root@Chandan ~]#